 Low maintenance planting design

-When working in and aroundcentral Londonfor busy City folk the likelihood is that many do not have the experience, the interest or the time for horticulture.
+When working in and around central London for busy City folk the likelihood is that many do not have the experience, the interest or find the time for horticulture.
 On the one hand it sometimes makes it difficult to explain how certain plants grow, yet on the other it gives me the freedom to evolve my vision and enjoy the cooperation of my clients.

-It is important to find out the level of gardening experience the client has and whether they will tender the maintenance to a professional, as this will determine the complexity of theplanting design.
-Working in a contemporary vernacular I tend to plant in simple, bold textural drifts.
+It is important to find out the level of gardening experience the client has and whether they will tender the maintenance to a professional, as this will determine the complexity of the design.
+Working in a contemporary vernacular I tend to use simple, bold textural drifts.
 This has evolved hand in hand with clients needing low maintenance gardens to suit the way we live today.

-Whenlow maintenance plantingis the key for a client’s easy gardening life there are certain things I try and avoid.
-Plants that require complicated pruning.
-Perennials needing constant division and lifting.
-Flora that require too much winter protection.
-High attention plants such as Roses and small plants in pots without automatic irrigation.
-Invasive, spreading plants and plants that will shed sap and fruit over delicate surfaces.
+When low maintenance is the key for a client’s easy gardening life there are certain things I try and avoid: complicated pruning, perennials needing constant division and lifting and flora that require too much winter protection.

-Many evergreen architectural plants provide the visual focal points needed to choreographmodern garden spaces.The correct positioning in sun or shade, soil, drainage, watering and feeding lead to high performance and ultimately low maintenance I select all my plants myself, hands on, at the nurseries.
-There could be no better way to assess a specimen, group it with other plants to experiment with a composition and assure that the clients receive the best possible quality plants.
+Many evergreens provide the visual focal points needed to choreographmodern garden spaces.The correct positioning in sun or shade, soil, drainage, watering and feeding lead to high performance and ultimately low maintenance I select all specimens myself, hands on, at the nurseries.
+There could be no better way to assess a specimen and group it with others to experiment with a composition and assure that the clients receive the best possible quality.